ogsamovar/launch-docs-evo/launch-docs-original.md

 We deploy **security mechanisms** to minimize or eliminate the risk for you and your contributors.
 Launch provides a fair share of **configuration and compliance options** for DAOs to adopt in their token offering.
 With our foolproof UX we have streamlined **safe and effective** ways to adopt otherwise complex smart contracts and escrow mechanisms – and we do so with an **extremely friendly business model** that has a grow-the-pie approach in which we both have skin-in-the-game in each others’ projects.

 Our **permissioned, curated approach** to projects that want to get listed and use Launch has one main objective: always **ensure quality launches for DAOs and their contributors**.
-Project administrators can follow our comprehensive documentation and tutorials, alongside a dedicated human support.
+Project administrators can follow our comprehensive documentation and tutorials, alongside a dedicated human support team.

 Prime Launch’s decentralized and curated token offering platform is powered by Balancer v2 and it’s **available on Ethereum and Arbitrum**.
 Prime Launch will soon feature our own custom open-source contracts for Celo and Gnosis Chain developed [in partnership with Symmetric](https://medium.com/primedao/symmetric-primedao-working-together-to-accelerate-the-dao-ecosystem-on-celo-and-gnosis-chain-4fac91b38200).
 All these contracts are thoroughly audited and are designed to enable fair and effective token launches.